Tasneemalabsi/data-structures-and-algorithms/python/stack_and_queue/README.md

 - enqueue method in psuedo-queue challenge : adds a value to the queue using the push method in the stack instance
 - dequeue method in pseudo-queue challenge: removes the first value in the queue using push and pop methods from the stack instances
 - peek method in the psudo-queue challenge: used to test the enqueue method, linear time complexity, constant space complexity
+- enqueue method in Animal-shelter challenge : adds a dog or cat object to the queue, with two conditions that determine if the added animal is an instance of the dog or the cat class
+- dequeue method in Animal-shelter challenge: removes the first dog or cat in the queue depending on the preferred animal (if it was a dog or a cat), and returns null if the preferred animal wasn't a dog or a cat.